airbytehq/airbyte/docs/integrations/sources/primetric.md

 ## Getting started

-Primetric enables makes resource planning easier.
+Primetric facilitates resource planning.
 With it you can manage your employee's skills and schedule assignment of your employees to the right projects.

 ### Requirements